Top Tips to Protect Your Holiday Cottage This Winter

 -Inspect the holiday home regularly

-You should also be aware that Insurers are unlikely to pay for claims that are as a result of poor maintenance and wear and tear.
+These requirements could void your insurance coverage if you don’t fulfil your obligations as a policyholder.
+You should also be aware that Insurers are unlikely to pay for claims that are due to poor maintenance and wear and tear.

-By keeping your holiday home well maintained when you lock it up for winter, you are reducing the risk of damage.
-After all, “prevention is the best cure”!
+By keeping your holiday home well-maintained and following these tips when you lock it up for winter, you are reducing the risk of damage and costly repairs.

 14 Comments